I would suggest when interviewing a NJ bankruptcy attorney for representation, you assure yourself that this attorney is:

 Compassionate: This is a life changing event and explaining the situation to a professional who cares is important to reduce your concerns in a truthful, clear and concerned manner.
 You want to be able to be open and honest with your attorney without being judged and most of all be given an opportunity to explain how this situation occurred in your life.

 Expert in Bankruptcy: Ask your attorney how many bankruptcy cases, he/she has handled?
-What is their success rate in approved bankruptcy petitions -Chapter 7, Chapter 11 and Chapter 13?
+What is their success in approved bankruptcy petitions -Chapter 7, Chapter 11 and Chapter 13?

 Bankruptcy is a specialized area and not something that an attorney should mix with all his/her other cases.
 Find out if your attorney is a member of Bankruptcy Associations to be sure, he/she is committed to the specialty of bankruptcy and keeps up to date on current laws.